 - A mild soap or detergent, such as Dawn or Palmolive

-- A specified pool ball cleaner, such as Aramith’s Billiard Ball Cleaner or Billiard Ball Restorer
+- A specified pool ball cleaner, such as Aramith’s Billiard Ball Cleaner and Restorer.

 You’ll want to refrain from opting for typical household cleaners, as most contain harsh chemicals that will bleach or damage your pool balls.